yohey516/main/SLA/README.md

 4. Configure the database.
 Replace XXX with the database connection information.

-// config/db.js

-module.exports = {
-url: 'mongodb://XXX'
-};

-5. Start the application: npm start
-6. Access the application in your browser: http://localhost:3000
+5. Access the application in your browser: http://localhost:4444